thenexthub/Codira/docs/StringDesign.rst

 ``NSString`` and ``NSMutableString``\ --the string types provided by Cocoa--are full-featured classes with high-level functionality for writing fully-localized applications.
-They have served Apple programmers well; so, why does Swift have its own string type?
+They have served Apple programmers well; so, why does Codira have its own string type?

 * ObjCMessageSend